datacats-v3xx/firstsiteentry/DataCats - Behind the Scenes.md

     Identified recently modified files containing heavily obfuscated code designed to evade WAF detection.
 It had our full attention.

-**PLAIN ENGLISH/TL:DR:** We found a backdoor into the website – like finding a hidden door that burglars were using to get into a building.
+**PLAIN ENGLISH/TL:DR:** We found a backdoor into the website.
+Like finding a hidden door that burglars were using to get into a building.
 This backdoor let attackers run commands on the website server, potentially accessing customer information and making unauthorized changes.

 ## Vulnerability Analysis